naturalis/tolomatic-java/README.md

         * Enter the project name.
         * The project location should be correct, but if not, change it to the wanted location.
-        * The project SDK should be set to 1.7 (java version "1.7.0_51"), unless another version of Java is used.
+        * The project SDK should be set to *1.7 (java version "1.7.0_51")*.
+If another version of Java is used, select that version.

     5. Press finish